 Image processing and analysis involve identifying, classifying and potentially modifying elements or features of an image.
-Although mobile devices treat every image as a set of pixels, with the right software it is possible to use them for advanced computing and detail image analysis.
+Although mobile devices treat every image as data - a set of pixels - with the right software it is possible to use them for advanced computing and detail image analysis.

 However, there’s still a striking difference between the capacities of mobile devices, especially if we compare iOS to Android.
 It is much faster to run an image analysis on iOS devices - mainly because image processing works better when utilizing the power of a graphics processing unit (GPU).
 On the contrary, Android phones use a central processing unit (CPU), which doesn’t work that efficiently with “graphically intense” applications.

 Although there are different tools available for creating image analysis apps, software developers still have to cope with numerous difficulties and limitations - starting from image resolution and distortion, up to processing power and memory available on mobile devices.
 Nonetheless, more and more applications use advanced solutions to run image and video analysis with great results.

 Extracting words from images doesn’t seem like a novelty anymore, but some apps can still surprise its users.
 Especially if they use OCR technology to serve as advanced, portable scanners, just like Genius Scan does.

 The app allows you to digitize any document.
 All you have to do is take a photo of it (or choose one from your gallery), and the portable scanner will immediately convert it into text and let you edit it.
 It also offers automatic perspective correction and quality enhancement.
 Plus, if you scan more documents, you can easily manage and organize them within the app, and then export them in the right order to a PDF file.
 You can easily save it on your device or send it via email as an attachment.
 It may not sound like an incredible tool, but it’s definitely a very practical one.